dotkernel/documentation-theme/README.md

 # documentation-theme
-The layout of the documentation , scripts to build the documentation
+The layout of the documentation, scripts to build the documentation